|

 Recovery of vegetation of a montane bog following protection from feral pig rooting

 Loope, Lloyd L., Arthur C. Medeiros, and Betsy H. Gagné.
 1991.
 Recovery of vegetation of a montane bog following protection from feral pig rooting.
 Technical report 77.
-Honolulu: Cooperative National Park Resources Studies Unit, University of Hawai'i at Manoa.
-ISBN: (unknown or N/A).
-ISSN: (unknown or N/A).
+Honolulu: Cooperative National Park Resources Studies Unit, University of Hawaii at Manoa.

 Proposal to study feral pigs in Kîpahulu Valley, Haleakala National Park